 Email marketing is incredibly important.
 The best tool on the market, in my opinion, is ConvertKit.
 They have amazing customer service and their tools are easy to use.
 I love their email templates and opt-in abilities.

-You can choose how much of the screen to record, use a mic to record the voiceover, and they even have a robust video editing program too.
+You can choose how much of the screen to record and use a mic to record the voiceover.
+Screencast-O-Matic offers a robust video editing program, too.
 This is the only tool you need for screen recording.

 #4 A Good Microphone

-Please, don’t just use your computer’s built-in microphone.
+As you record your online course content, please, don’t just use your computer’s built-in microphone.
 It will pick up ambient sounds and echoes from the room, which makes it harder for people to understand your video.
+While it sounds counterintuitive, audio is the most important aspect of a video.
+If people cannot hear what you are saying clearly, they will not watch the video.

 #5 Course Platform

-After you get all these tools ready, you also need a platform from which to publish your course.
+After you get all these tools ready, you should check out the online course platforms and decided which one you will use to publish your course.
 I have heard of some people trying to avoid the course platform altogether, but I definitely don’t recommend it.

-If you opt to use WordPress to house your course, for example, you’ll have to get into creating and managing user IDs and passwords for each student.
-You’ll also probably have to hire a web designer to help build the features that course platforms already has built-in.
+If you opt to use WordPress to house your course, which is called a self-hosted solution, you’ll have to get into creating and managing user IDs and passwords for each student.
+You’ll also probably have to hire a web designer to help build the features that online learning platforms already have built-in, like an affiliate program to increase sales.
 For those reasons (and others), I absolutely recommend getting a course platform.

 - Basic for $29/month – This plan also costs a 5% transaction fee for each student and only allows 2 admin-level users.